 Appeals from decisions under this chapter may be made to the Borough Council in writing within 10 days from the date of such decision.
 The appellant shall be entitled to a hearing before the Borough Council within 30 days from the date of appeal.
 The Borough Council may thereafter reverse, modify or affirm the aforesaid decision.
 Notification of the decision shall be sent to the appellant in writing and officially published within 10 days.

-Any person, partnership, corporation, municipal corporation, public agency or other entity violating any provision of this chapter shall, upon conviction thereof, be subject to a fine not exceeding $500. or imprisonment for a term not exceeding 90 days, or both.
+Any person, partnership, corporation, municipal corporation, public agency or other entity violating any provision of this chapter shall, upon conviction thereof, be subject to the general penalty set forth in Chapter 1, Article I, General Penalty, of the Borough of Kenilworth Code.

 In the event that construction is involved, the Borough Engineer shall issue a stop-work notice, which shall be effective until rescinded.